Skip to content

 Quarterly estimated tax payments

-Since no one withholds taxes from your 1099 income, you are required to make quarterly estimated tax payments to the IRS (and your state, if applicable).
+Since no one withholds taxes from your 1099 income, you are required to make quarterly estimated tax payments to the IRS.
 If you owe $1,000+ in taxes at filing time, the IRS charges an underpayment penalty.

 Due dates:

-How to pay: IRS Direct Pay at irs.gov/payments, EFTPS (Electronic Federal Tax Payment System), or mail a check with Form 1040-ES voucher.
-State payments vary by state.
+How to pay: IRS Direct Pay, EFTPS, or mail a check with Form 1040-ES voucher.

 Tax deductions for freelancers

 Deductions reduce your taxable income, which reduces both income tax and self-employment tax.
-Track every legitimate business expense.
+Track every legitimate business expense using our free Tax Deduction Tracker — organized by deduction category with columns for amount, date, and receipt notes.

 The home office deduction

-Regular method: Calculate the percentage of your home used for business (office square footage / total square footage) and apply that percentage to your rent or mortgage interest, utilities, insurance, and repairs.
-More paperwork but potentially a larger deduction.
+Regular method: Calculate the percentage of your home used for business (office sq ft / total sq ft) and apply that percentage to your rent or mortgage interest, utilities, insurance, and repairs.

 Other common deductions